flutter/website/faq.md

 what you might need reflection/mirrors for, please email us at [flutter-dev@googlegroups.com](mailto:flutter-dev@googlegroups.com).

+## How do I do internationalization (i18n), localization (l10n), and accessibility (a11y) in Flutter?

+These capabilities are very much on our radar, but we have not yet started on the APIs.
+We are currently building the core framework with these capabilities in mind.

 ## How do I write parallel and/or concurrent apps for Flutter?

 Flutter supports isolates.
 Isolates are separate heaps in Flutter's VM, and they